 The same plots have been generated based on K samples stereomicroscopic pictures (Fig.9), revealing that 3D reconstruction enhanced the differences among surface morphologies of tested samples even if with high reflective colours.
 In this second type of samples, the mean plane of surface is placed at z = 90, while the other contours are taken as intersection at z = 80, z = 110 and z = 120 planes.
 Dry and wet abraded samples showed a total decrease in contours at 120, while contours at 110 and 80 increased, even if there is not strong qualitative differences among dry (Fig.9c-d) and wet (Fig.9e-f) abraded samples.
 A good extension of this method can be made by further quantitative elaboration of 3D surface plots, taking into considerations that the Look-Up Table (LUT) scale [44] is based on RGB values of images, and for this it can be intrinsically limited by analysed pictures and optical characteristics of analysed surfaces.

+In addition, the results of measurement of Ra using the SurfCharJ 1q plugin on 3D reconstructed surfaces showed concordance with the experimental measurements trend of the same parameters.
+The higher values were reference samples ones (69.8 2.0 µm for K, 59.1 2.0 µm for E), while the lower values correspond to the dry abraded samples (60.8 2.0 µm for KD, 52.0 2.0 µm for ED).
+Wet abraded samples show intermediate values between reference and dry abraded ones (66.0 2.0 µm for KW, 54.1 2.0 µm for EW).